 - Gene Mutations Occurring After Birth – Most gene mutations are found to occur after birth & are not inherited.
 There are a number of forces that cause gene mutations including chronic inflammation, hormones, obesity, carcinogens (cancer-causing chemicals), viruses, radiation, smoking & lack of exercise.

-Gene mutations which people are born with, alongside those which they acquire throughout the life, work together in order to cause cancer.
-Like for instance, when a person has inherited a genetic mutation which predisposes to cancer, it does not mean that he certain to acquire cancer.
-Instead they may still need one or more than one gene mutation in order to cause cancer.
 The inherited gene mutation would only make a person more likely than others to develop cancer when they are exposed to certain cancer-causing substances.
 However, it is still not clear as to how many mutations are required to accumulate to develop into cancer & it is more likely that it varies from one cancer type to another.

 - Changes in weight, including unintended gain or loss